carolwong492/carolwong492.github.io/essays/semantic-ui-essay.md

 </div>
 ```

-Just by wrapping your elements in a div with the class "ui container," you'll get a nice padding around your elements that make your websites look cleaner.
+Just by wrapping your elements in a div with the class "ui container," you'll automatically get a nice padding around your elements.
+This is all defined in Semantic UI, so you don't have to manually adjust the padding in your stylesheet at all.

+Semantic UI has a lot of